GYUHO Lee © 2026

 leafless tree on the field near the lake

-After defining the core UX, I introduced a set of experience boosters—lightweight features designed to make the application journey faster, clearer, and easier to act on.
+After defining the core UX, I introduced a set of lightweight features designed to make the application journey faster, clearer, and easier to navigate.

 NC data available